 For staff at Ashton House Nursing Home in Haywards Heath, residents always come first.
 Bincy, Ashton’s manager, heads up a devoted care team who are passionate about giving residents the quality of life they deserve.

-Recently, Bincy’s team went the extra mile for one particular couple: much-loved resident Les and his devoted wife Lin, who were about to reach their 50th wedding anniversary.
+Recently, Bincy’s team went the extra mile for one particular couple: much-loved gentleman Les and his devoted wife Lin, who were about to reach their 50th wedding anniversary.

 The pair married in 1969 at Haywards Heath Registry office, before being snowed down and spending the night at the nearby Birch Hotel.